CyberPol-maker/CyberPol-maker/README.md

-- 👋 Hello, I’m @CyberPol-maker , pseudonym for Konstantin Pavelek
+- 👋 Hello, I’m @CyberPol-maker , pseudonym for Koko Pavel
-- 👀 I’m interested in Maths and Finance
+- 👀 I’m interested in Maths, Technologies and Finance
-- 📫 How to reach me : konstantin.pavelek2@outlook.com
+- 📫 How to reach me : ***/----------/***
 - ⚡ Technologies : Python, C#

 <!---